AutomeEdwin/AutomeEdwin/README.md

-- 👋 Hi, I’m @AutomeEdwin
+- 👋 Hi, I’m Edwin, I have a Bachelor's degree in Computer Technology
 - 🌱 I’m currently learning C# and improving my Angular skills
 - 💞️ I’m looking to collaborate on fun and challenging projects
 - 📫 How to reach me: